prkvw/prkvw.github.io/README.md

 # Projects
-- Created code base to render an interactive multiplayer game of TicTacToe.
-- Designed an eCommerce site with product list, cart, checkout, and price change alerts.
 - Created a RESTful API for eCommerce site.
-- Created sprint plan, product requirements document, pitched product proposal, managed product development, and designed Interactive Prototype.
+- Built an eCommerce site with product list, cart, checkout, and price change alerts.
-- Designed user interface, wrote smart contract, test and deploy scripts for Loan Collection dApp.
+- Designed user interface, wrote smart contract, and test scripts for Loan Collection dApp.
 Deployed on polygon Mumbai network.
+- Contributed in a group hackathon project at ETHAccra, presenting the demo of a non-custodial mobile wallet.
+- Built a marketplace dapp with product list, sales cart, options to list assets for sale, indexed collections and transferrable asset ownership authorisation.
-- Designed user interface, and reviewed smart contract code base for Ethereum blockchain scanner.
+- Designed user interface, and reviewed smart contract code base, and UI page components for an  Ethereum blockchain scanner.